cisco/mindmeld/source/userguide/entity_resolver.rst

 (Optional) Access & train an entity resolver as standalone component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Accessing entity resolvers and training them indepenedent of the :mod:`nlp` pipeline is sometimes required, for example, to evaluate their performances on your dataset(s).
+Accessing entity resolvers and training them independent of the :mod:`nlp` pipeline is sometimes required, for example, to evaluate their performances on your dataset(s).
 When you are ready to begin experimenting, import `EntityResolverFactory` as follows:

 .. code-block:: python